arXiv/discussion/docs/index.md

 # Introduction

-CE stands for Cloud Edition.

-This is the public documentation site for the project to move arXiv to the cloud.
-We will use this place to share our plans with the arXiv community, and also seek feedback and suggestions from the community.
-We will try to keep this site up to date as our plans become implementations and as our implementations are put into production.
+This site contains documentation for the technical aspects of arXiv -- i.e. the software engineering, operational processes, etc., that go into keep [arxiv.org]() running and performing its mission day after day.

+This is not the place to find information about how to use arXiv.
+For information about submitting papers, reading papers, formating, etc, please refer to the [arXiv help pages](arxiv.org/help).

+The primary, but not exclusive focus of this site is to document the technical revamp of arXiv that's we're calling arXiv CE (Cloud Edition).
+As the name implies, this is the project to host arXiv in the Cloud.
+Read more about that on the [arXIv CE](arXiv_CE) page.

-We're inviting community participation in this effort.
-See [Open For public Discussion](About_this_site/Public_Forum)
+***As an experiment***, we've inviting community participation in this effort.
+See [Open For public Discussion](About_this_site/Public_Forum.md) for the details.